ktafakkori/feloopy/docs/user-guide/getting-started.md

     --8<-- "./getting-started/exact-optimization.txt"
     ```

-## Heuristic solution methods

-FelooPy supports solving representor optimization models using heuristic solution methods.
-By representor, we mean models encoded and decoded using heuristics desired by an expert based on assumed aspects of mathematical logic.

-These solution methods (e.g., genetic algorithm, particle swarm optimization, differential evolution, simulated annealing, or tabu search) have already been coded and fine-tuned by free and open-source interfaces like `mealpy` and `pygad`, or by `feloopy` itself.
-Note that you can modify the decoding process according to your needs or have several local search phases.

-An instance of a decision problem using heuristic solution methods is coded and solved as follows:
+### *Heuristic optimization algorithms*

+FelooPy supports solving a representation of mathematical models using heuristic optimization algorithms.
+These algorithms are heuristics that are not guaranteed to find optimal solutions to a decision problem translated by the representation of a mathematical model in a possibly polynomial time.
+Such algorithms include genetic algorithm, differential evolution, particle swarm optimization, grey wolf optimizer, simulated annealing, and tabu search.
+Free and open-source interfaces and solvers like `mealpy`, `niapy`, `pymoo`, `pygad` or `feloopy` (itself) have already coded and fine-tuned such algorithms for direct use.
+However, one can leverage these solvers and design problem-specific or improved heuristic optimization algorithms.
+A mathematical model solved by a heuristic optimization algorithm is programmed as follows:

 === ":fontawesome-brands-python: Python"